Marc Kielburger: Biohacking

-Kielburger regularly wakes at 4:15 a.m., spends 30 minutes in a hyperbaric chamber, eats an organic vegetarian breakfast, exercises, takes a cold plunge and spends time with his family before starting work by 8:15 a.m.
+Kielburger regularly wakes at 4:15 a.m., spends 30 minutes in a hyperbaric chamber, followed by a cold plunge, meditation and yoga, and morning walks along Lake Ontario with his dog.
+He then eats an organic vegetarian breakfast, exercises, and spends time with his family before starting work by 8:15 a.m.

 Following years of these lifestyle changes, Kielburger's health had recovered, and his injury had substantially healed, allowing him to balance on his injured ankle and to jump during his workouts.
+He has since returned to playing rugby, and has introduced his daughter to the game.

+In May 2025, at Dave Asprey's Biohacking Conference in Austin, Texas, Marc Kielburger introduced a program called "Unlimited Life".
+Led by Marc Kielburger, Craig Kielburger and Tim Cook along with Asprey, the program is based upon Kielburger's "three pillars" of wellness, namely longevity medicine, biohacking, and personal fulfillment.
+Participants undergo a twelve-month coached and personalized program, during which their health is continuously monitored with full-body CT scans and blood panels.

+Kielburger described Unlimited Life as an answer to what he perceives as a crisis of purpose among executives and entrepreneurs, 50% of whom, he says, face mental health challenges.
+"They are chasing a version of success", he says, "that doesn't resonate with their identity".
+In addition to physical components, the program is said to include emotional and psychological elements, such as immersion in experiences related to patients' values and communities as well as brain optimization.

 Personal life

 Kielburger is married to Roxanne Joyal.
 She is a Rhodes Scholar and a fellow Member of the Order of Canada.
 They have two daughters.